 We’ve briefly touched on this, but most casino bonuses won’t allow these offers to be claimed using certain deposit methods, even though they are accepted at the cashier.
 The main reason behind this is preventing people from manipulating the offers and claiming more than one.

 The usual suspects include deposit methods such as e-wallets (Skrill, Neteller, PayPal etc.), cheques, and pre-paid cards.
 Given that you don’t need to register sensitive personal payment details with these methods it makes banking anonymous to a certain extent.
 If you can bank anonymously, then the casino has no way of knowing if you are who you say you are.

-Pretty much all bonuses will include banking methods such as debit cards and even credit cards as these require you to keep a card on file, but others can often be excluded.
+Pretty much all bonuses will include banking methods such as debit cards as these require you to keep a card on file, but others can often be excluded.
 There are bonuses that have been set up for other methods, but they are pretty exclusive and you won’t get as lucrative an offer as you usually would.

 When it comes to clearing your bonus and meeting the wagering requirements, you may find that the casino will cap the minimum and the maximum that each bet can contribute towards clearing the bonus.

 For example, you may be asked to wager through your bonus 30 times, which could be £1,000 in total wagers.
 The casino might set a cap of a £5 minimum and £50 maximum bet; if you bet less than £5 then your bet won’t be classed as an eligible bet and if you bet more than £50, only the first £50 will be count.
 Some rules even state that if you bet more than the max then none of the stake will count.